 - There are no country indexes currently under review for a potential reclassification to Developed Markets as part of the 2016 Annual Market Classification Review.

-- China A-shares
+- China A-shares (from Standalone to Emerging Markets)

 - MSCI may announce the decision to include China A‐shares into Emerging Markets as soon as the issues it has outlined are resolved.
 This may happen outside the regular schedule of its Annual Market Classification Review.